lea37/minimaly/README.md

 Once cloned, `cd minimaly` then `npm install` to install all the dependencies.

 ### 3 .
 Modify and play !
-You can then modify `token.json` in `src/_data` folder to change the color, font family, breakpoints ...
-It will automatically generate a `_tokens.scss` in `scss/settings` folder, do not change directly this file since it's automated, always modify `token.json`
+You can then modify `token.json` in `src/_data` folder to change the color, font family ...
+It will automatically generate a `_tokens.scss` in `scss/settings` folder, do not change directly this file since it's automated, always modify `token.json`.
+You can also change any data in `src/_data/site.json` to display your post as grid `showAsGrid: true` (default display is list) and to display cover, change the title, logo ...

 ### 4 .
 Run in the browser
 You can run `npm run serve` and go to `localhost:8080` adress in your browser to check the result.